GrahamC7/d288-back-end-programmin/README.md

 G.   Write code to include validation to enforce the inputs needed by the Angular front-end.

+26. Customer.java, CheckoutServiceImpl.java, application.properties, adding validation to enforce the inputs needed by the Angular front-end

 H.   Write code for the controllers package that includes a REST controller checkout controller class with a post mapping to place orders.